 I think Sudan is a good example as far as Shari’ah-compliant regulatory mechanisms are concerned.
 It adopted Shari’ah-compliant frameworks for the entire banking sector of the country in 1984.
 Nigeria broke new grounds in the realm of Islamic finance in Africa by creating in 2011 a formal and regulated Islamic banking sector alongside, and not instead of, its conventional banking sector.

 Therefore, having dual financial systems must be seen as an opportunity for demonstrating the possibility of harmonious cohabitation of the two financial systems.
 But we are not unaware of the abuses that go on within the Islamic window system.
-We have seen several instances where conventional banks rush to open Islamic windows in order to mobilise deposits of unsuspecting depositors who abhor Riba (interest-based) transactions.
-They set up what I call ‘kangaroo’ Shari’ah Supervisory Boards (SABs) to legitimise their transactions.
-But once the deposits are mobilised they find their way into unethical investment ventures.
+We have seen several instances where conventional banks rush to open Islamic windows in order to mobilize deposits of unsuspecting depositors who abhor Riba (interest-based) transactions.
+They set up what I call ‘kangaroo’ Shari’ah Supervisory Boards (SABs) to legitimize their transactions.
+But once the deposits are mobilized they find their way into unethical investment ventures.

 What do you think is the best strategy for Islamic finance’s base growth and outreach?

 If you are in business in Africa for just an hour, the most formidable challenge you will certainly face is how to access financing for your business.
 This is a continent where everybody acknowledges the vital role of small and medium enterprises (SMEs) in promoting economic growth and creating employment.
-Despite this, SMEs are facing more difficulties in accessing financial resources in Africa more than any part of the world due to their lower capital, higher risks and less competiveness.
+Despite this, SMEs are facing more difficulties in accessing financial resources in Africa more than in any other part of the world due to their lower capital, higher risks, and less competitiveness.
 In my opinion, this is a huge opportunity for Islamic banks to capture.
-Islamic finance, with its robust risk sharing mechanism is known to operate very well in the area of trade and SME financing.
+Islamic finance, with its robust risk-sharing mechanism, is known to operate very well in the area of trade and SME financing.

 Therefore, I think the best growth strategy for Islamic finance in Africa is to channel resources and efforts towards the development of trade and SME financing structures in African countries.
 If Islamic financial institutions operating in Africa were to dedicate a large portion of their resources towards the development of trade and SMEs in Africa, they could have laid a long-term foundation for the constructive development of the continent.

-I would also like to see Islamic financial institutions operating in Africa utilising the Islamic finance concept of Qard Hassan–the good or benevolent loan–as a strategy to establish a caring society, mobilise wealth, encourage good deeds and help those in need.
+I would also like to see Islamic financial institutions operating in Africa utilizing the Islamic finance concept of Qard Hassan–the good or benevolent loan–as a strategy to establish a caring society, mobilize wealth, encourage good deeds and help those in need.